venusgalstar/ttnexSwapFrontend/CONTRIBUTING.md

-# Contributing to the TTNET  ❎
+# Contributing to the TTNDEX  ❎

 Thanks for taking the time to contribute !
 You can start by reading our [Contribution guidelines](https://docs.ttndex.com/code/contributing) first.